noxhsxrk/cloudopslogin/README.md

 3. Log in to AWS using cloudopscli
 4. Automatically open the AWS Console URL in your default browser

-## Security Notes

-- Never commit your `.env` file to version control
-- Keep your 2FA secret key secure
-- Regularly rotate your credentials

 ## Requirements

 See `requirements.txt` for Python package dependencies.

-## License

-[Choose an appropriate license]